 Striking a balance in certain situations may be warranted.
 This can be a good exercise in heuristics.
 But using this as a standard of measure for determining the truth between two things can actually lead to a logical fallacy.

-When the tool becomes a problem.
+When the golden mean becomes a problem

 In politics, we see a problem manifest in how Americans typically think of the political spectrum.
 In theology, we might see this as a balance between two doctrines.
 This is known as the Middle Ground fallacy.
 It presumes that the truth is simply a matter of finding the balance between two extremes.